Craveri's murrelet

-Description and range
+Description and Identification

 The Craveri's murrelet is a small black and white auk with a small head and thin sharp bill.
 It resembles the closely related Scripps's murrelet, with which it shares the distinction of being the most southerly living of all the auk species.

 The Craveri's murrelet has a partial neck collar (Scripps's has none), and dusky underwings (Scripps's has white underwings).
 Craveri's black face mask dips a bit further down the face compared to the Scripps's.
 Both species can be also separated by voice.
+Craveri's murrelet also has a tendency to hold its tail upward when sitting on the water, a trait Scripps's does not show.